hmbotelho/FIS_image_analysis/readme.md

     **Background filter:** The filter which generates a pseudo-flat field from the fluorescence image.
 Minimum, median and mean filters are availalbe.
 The pseudo-flat field will be subtracted to the raw fluorescence image to generate a background corrected image.
 Selecting `No filter (flat background)` disables this correction.
     **Radius of filter:** The radius of the background filter, in pixel units.
 Disregarded if `No filter (flat background)` is selected.
     **Offset after background correction:** This value will be subtracted from all pixels after background correction, regardless of the background filter option.
 Offsetting may be necessary when the fluorescence baseline is not zero after the pseudo-flat field correction.
-    **Manual threshold value:** This will be applied after pseudo-flat field subtraction, offset correction and grey value rescaling to [0 ~ 1].
+	**Thresholding method:** Allows selecting between a user-selected manual threshold value of one of a collection of [auto-thresholding methods](https://imagej.net/Auto_Threshold).
+Thresholding will occur after pseudo-flat field subtraction, offset correction and grey value rescaling to [0 ~ 1].
+    **Manual threshold value:**  Only applies when the "Manual" thresholding method is selected.
 All pixels above this grey value will be assigned to objects (organoids).
     **Fill all holes:**.
 When unchecked, the conditional fill holes algorithm is applied.
 When checked, all holes are filled after the thresholding step.
     **Remove salt and pepper noise:** When checked, isolated pixels in the thresholded image will be removed.
+	**Declump organoids:** When checked, a watershed operation is applied to declup clustered objects.
     **Font size for organoid labels:** Each segmented organoid will be overlaid with a unique label having this font size.
     **Exclude objects touching the image border:** When checked, all objects which touch the image border on each image will be discarded from the analysis.
 Do note that organoids that do not touch the image border at the beginning of the time course may do so due to swelling.
 Activating this option may cause that some objects are accepted at the beginning of the time lapse (when they are unswollen) but discard their swollen forms at later time points, as they touch the border.
     **Minimum organoid area:** Minimum allowed size of organoids (in μm² units).
 Smaller objects (*e.g.* debris) will be discarded from the analysis.